Seward Starts Fine Tuning State Budget

 The sub-committees are an early step in the budget process and a pre-cursor to joint senate/assembly conference committees which, in concert with the governor, develop a final spending plan.

-The senate and assembly recently released a joint budget development schedule that sets deadlines that lead to an early adoption of a state budget.
-The legislative budget schedule for 2013 is as follows:
+The senate and assembly recently released a joint budget development schedule that, for the first time, sets deadlines that lead to an early adoption of a state budget.
+The agreed-to legislative budget schedule for 2012 is as follows:

 On or before

 February 29 Joint Revenue Forecasting Conference